Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Thyme is known to have a wide range of medicinal benefits.
 The leaves have a strong flavor and are used in teas, oils, and other herbal remedies.

-Whether you are cooking, making tea, or using it directly as a medicine, this herb is a good source of vitamin C and A. It also contains healthy amounts of copper, iron manganese, and a rich source of fiber.
+Whether you are cooking, making tea, or using it directly as a medicine, this herb is a good source of vitamins C and A. It also contains healthy amounts of copper, iron, manganese, and is a rich source of fiber.

 The more common herbal remedies using thyme include improving digestion, relieving stress, lowering blood pressure, and increasing energy.